blackode/elixir-tips/README.md

 ### Functional Macros as Guard Clauses

 We cannot make use of the functions as guard clauses in elixir.
-It means, `when` cannot accept cusotm defined functions.
+It means, `when` cannot accept custom defined functions.
 Consider the following lines of code…

 ```elixir
 defmodule Hello do